KDE/documentation-docs-kdenlive-org/user_interface/monitors/project_monitor_rightclick.rst

 Go to Project Start
 ~~~~~~~~~~~~~~~~~~~

-When this item is selected from Project Monitor it goes the beginning of the project.
+Go to the beginning of the project.

 Go to Previous Snap Point